Benno-K/cloud-backup-tools/README.md

 clouds but with my
 MagentaCloud it is tooooo slow.

+## backup
+Uses dd to create binary
+compressed image from the filesystems
+- /
+- /boot

+As / on a raspi changes quite
+s lot, it should be almost
+filled with zeroes (by
+creating a file filled with
+zeroes from time to time to
+get good gzip compression.
+In
+my PublicScripts repo the script zero-out-root-filesystem does this job.
+I taught cron to run it weekly.

 ## cbackup
 Do rsync to cloud via webdav and encrypt using gocryptfs